-Siobhan Flax is one of our MSc Diplomacy, Statecraft and Foreign Policy students and the recipient of a scholarship from the Women in Diplomatic Service Organisation, London.
+Siobhan Flax studied Diplomacy, Statecraft and Foreign Policy MSc after receiving a scholarship from the Women in Diplomatic Service Organisation, London.

 Where are you from?